vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/download-and-ingest-sst-file.md

 Nebula provides `Spark-SSTFile-Generator` tool.

 `Spark-SSTFile-Generator` generates SST files from the hive table via the mapping files.
-For details on how to use it, please refer [Spark application command line reference](https://github.com/vesoft-inc/nebula/blob/master/src/tools/spark-sstfile-generator/README.md).
+For details on how to use it, please refer to [Spark application command line reference](https://github.com/vesoft-inc/nebula/blob/master/src/tools/spark-sstfile-generator/README.md).

 The execution will generate SST files on `HDFS`.
 The directory structure is as follows: